My favourite drink in Germany is surprisingly not beer, but a Hugo Cocktail.

 I can’t think of any drink as refreshing as a Hugo!

-If you’re traveling in southern Germany, Austria or northern Italy this summer, I highly recommend trying it.
+If you’re travelling in southern Germany, Austria or northern Italy this summer, I highly recommend trying it.
 Its mild taste is a crowd pleaser for almost everyone who tries it!
 In fact, I don’t know anyone who doesn’t like the taste.

 It’s not like Trollinger, a wine produced from the Württemberg region in SW Germany.
 Let’s just say that’s an acquired taste.
 One that most people outside of the region don’t acquire.